richardmleggett/al2tex/docs/usage/diagrams.rst

 Coverage Map Diagram
 --------------------

-Alignments are binned based on their position in the target contigs.
-For each target contig a heatmap image is produced showing the coverage.
+Alignments are binned based on their position in the target contigs, and counted to calculate the coverage of each bin.
+To avoid counting the same query region multiple times, alignments with overalpping query coordinates are filtered by choosing the longest alignment.
+For each target contig a heatmap image is produced in which each pixel represents the coverage of a bin.
 These are arranged in a tex or svg file.
-Note that each heatmap image is a fixed size, with the scale adjusted to fit.
+Note that each heatmap image is a fixed size, so the pixel scale is adjusted to fit.

 .. image:: images/coverage_map_example.png